-- Success criteria created by the teacher and the children, which is used to self- and peer-assess; - Reception Class, KS1 and some KS2 pupils have termly phonics tracking assessment, in which children are assessed against the Letters and Sounds phases and gaps in learning are identified; - Regular SPaG assessments to ascertain gaps in learning; - SATs Writing Assessment at the end of Key Stage One and optional SATs in Years 3 and 4; - Termly independent writes take place and are marked on individual assessment sheets to record progress and achievements; - KS! and 2 SWST and SWRT (Single Word Spelling and Reading Test) in Autumn and Spring terms, to provide the child's spelling age and reading age; - Local cluster moderations take place in the Autumn and Spring term; - Internal writing moderation takes place termly.
+- Success criteria created by the teacher and the children, which is used to self- and peer-assess; - Reception Class, KS1 and some KS2 pupils have termly phonics tracking assessment, in which children are assessed using Little Wandle Assessments and gaps in learning are identified; - Termly independent writes take place and are marked on individual assessment sheets to record progress and achievements; - KS1 and 2 SWST and SWRT (Single Word Spelling and Reading Test) in Autumn and Spring terms, to provide the child's spelling age and reading age; - Local cluster moderations take place in the Autumn and Spring term; - Internal writing moderation takes place termly. - Children complete cold and hot tasks at the beginning and end of a unit and these are used as an assessment tool.